camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/guides/using-existing-elasticsearch.md

 description: "Learn how to use an existing elasticsearch instance in Camunda 8 Self-Managed deployment."
 ---

-Camunda 8 Self-Managed has two different types of applications: Camunda applications (Operate, Optimize, Tasklist, etc.) and non-Camunda applications (such as Keycloak and Elasticsearch).
+Camunda 8 Self-Managed has two different types of components: Camunda components (Operate, Optimize, Tasklist, etc.) and non-Camunda, dependency components (such as Keycloak and Elasticsearch).
 For more details, review the [architecture](../../../platform-architecture/overview.md) documentation for more information on the different types of applications.

 This guide steps through using an existing elasticsearch instance.
 By default, [Helm chart deployment](../deploy.md) creates a new elassticsearch instance, but it's possible to use an existing elasticsearch instance either inside the same Kubernetes cluster or outside of it.